Title and statement of responsibility area

 Name of creator

 James Downey was born in Winterton, Newfoundland in 1939.
-A graduate of Memorial University of Newfoundland, he attended the University of London as a Rothermere Fellow and earned a PhD in English literature.
-At Carleton University, where he began his career, he held a series of academic and administrative posts including Vice-President Academic and President pro tempore .
+He graduated from Memorial University of Newfoundland, and attended the University of London as a Rothermere Fellow where he earned a Ph.D. in English Literature.
+Downey began his career at Carleton University.
+There, he held a series of academic and administrative posts including Vice-President Academic and President pro tempore.

-From 1980-90 he was President of the University of New Brunswick.
-During that period he also served terms as President of the Canadian Bureau for International Education, Chair of the Association of Atlantic Universities, and Chair of the Corporate-Higher Education Forum.
+From 1980 to 1990, Downey was President of the University of New Brunswick.
+During that period, he also served terms as President of the Canadian Bureau for International Education, Chair of the Association of Atlantic Universities, and Chair of the Corporate-Higher Education Forum.

-From 1990-93 he was Special Advisor to the Premier of New Brunswick; Special Advisor to the Association of Universities and Colleges of Canada; and co-chair of the New Brunswick Commission on Excellence in Education, which published two reports that guided educational reform in that province.
+From 1990 to 1993, Downey was Special Advisor to the Premier of New Brunswick; Special Advisor to the Association of Universities and Colleges of Canada; and co-chair of the New Brunswick Commission on Excellence in Education, which published two reports that guided educational reform in that province.